-Jefferson City High School is a test center site for the December date only.
+Jefferson City High School is a test center site for October, November, December, March and May.
 Other sites include Lincoln University and Hickman High School in Columbia.
-The 2022-2023 regular registration fee was \$49.50.
+The 2024-2025 regular registration fee is \$60.
 See the registration booklet for a complete listing.
 Registration packets are available online and you must register online.
 You can view test dates at www.collegeboard.com.

-Missouri colleges prefer students submit college entrance scores when applying for admission.
+Missouri colleges prefer students to submit college entrance scores when applying for admission.
 Students planning to attend a four-year college should take the ACT or SAT tests no later than spring of their junior year.
 Students planning on attending a 2-year community college or technical school do not have to take the ACT or SAT, they would take a placement test at that college after they have been accepted.
 Students may take tests on any of the nationally scheduled dates and may retest as often as they choose.
 Fee waiver information is also available for students participating in the JC Schools free/reduced lunch program.
 Students who need fee waivers should see their counselor.
 The Capital City High School code or CEEB code is 260-016.
 Jefferson City High School code or CEEB code is 261-560.
 This code is needed when filling out the registration information for SAT and/or ACT.